Brown Thrasher

 Wood Thrush

-Much shorter tail, darker eyes, and bold round spots on the chest rather than long streaks.
+Has a much shorter tail, dark eyes instead of yellow, and distinct round spots on the breast rather than long streaks.

 Long-billed Thrasher